abhiTronix/deffcode/README.md

 - [Generate and Decode frames from Gradients with custom Text effect][generate-and-decode-frames-from-gradients-with-custom-text-effect]
 - [Generate and Decode frames from Mandelbrot test pattern with vectorscope & waveforms][generate-and-decode-frames-from-mandelbrot-test-pattern-with-vectorscope-waveforms]
 - [Generate and Decode frames from Game of Life Visualization][generate-and-decode-frames-from-game-of-life-visualization]
+- [Capturing and Previewing frames from a Webcam using Custom Demuxer][capturing-and-previewing-frames-from-a-webcam-using-custom-demuxer]
+- [Capturing and Previewing frames from your Desktop][capturing-and-previewing-frames-from-your-desktop] _(Screen Recording)_
 - [GPU-accelerated Hardware-based Video Decoding][gpu-accelerated-hardware-based-video-decoding]

 </details>